 I have been teaching at my school for 7 years and was there when we received our first technology grant back in 2014.
 Every classroom was outfitted with SMART boards, 2-3 LCD screens, one-to-one devices, and furniture based on Stanford’s classroom of the future.
 It was exciting and overwhelming all at once.
 Since then we have made significant strides as a staff to incorporate technology into our instruction and provide students with opportunities once not possible.
 As a Microsoft 365 school, we utilize Teams and OneNote as key components in our classrooms.
 Microsoft Teams allows teachers to give assignments, communicate due dates, and facilitate online collaboration.
 Teachers typically use One Note to monitor student work or Project-Based Learning units and give real-time feedback.
 Students also are in charge of collecting work samples throughout the year in a One Note that they present in the spring at student-led conferences.
 As a campus, we have also adopted the ISTE Student Standards as part of our report card and are working on aligning our instruction to match.
 We continually use professional development time to hone in our digital literacy skills and find new and more effective ways to use our technology.
 Besides on-campus training, we have sent staff to various conferences around the nation such as ISTE, PBL workshops, STEM-related training, and coding.
 You can tell that it is a top priority of our school’s leadership team to support our teachers in developing their own digital literacy skills.
 I was also happy to learn during my interview about the various pieces of policy our school has already written in regard to inappropriate technology use.
 Overall, I think as a school we are very digitally prepared to meet our student’s needs and help give them the digital literacy skills needed to be successful in our fast-paced world.

-When asked “What is the biggest challenge you’ve faced regarding technology and how have you dealt with it?”, Mr. Hoff stated uniformity.
-He went on to explain that it is hard trying to get staff on the same page when we have so many different personalities and technologies skills.
+When asked “What is the biggest challenge you’ve faced regarding technology and how have you dealt with it?”, our building principal stated uniformity.
+He went on to explain that it is hard trying to get staff on the same page when we have so many different personalities and technology skills.
 The focus during in-service days is to cultivate a culture where we are excited to learn and push ourselves past what is comfortable, understanding that mistakes are part of the learning process and make us stronger.

 Where to next?